Stakedllc/code-samples/eth2/README.md

 ## Getting Started

 ### Generate a Withdrawal Key
-An ETH2 withdrawal key is required before any provisioning can happen.
+An ETH2 withdrawal key is required to provision validators.
 The withdrawal key controls stake on ETH2, and can be used for many validators.

 For the purposes of this walkthrough, we'll use the prysmatic labs validator image to generate a withdrawal key.
 First, you'll need [Docker](https://docs.docker.com/get-docker/) installed, then head over to the command line, and run the following command: